| Florida Car Accident Lawyers

 a driver's failure to use reasonable care as negligence.
 Negligence

+represents the first requirement for a successful lawsuit.
 Once you have established the negligence of a party, you must

 show that their negligence caused the accident that resulted